Guides

 Citizens And Work

-The Three Friends announcement describes citizens working, farming crops, smithing weapons, collecting resources, and supporting the settlement.
-The Steam page also mentions keeping citizens happy and fed.
-Until the live build confirms exact rules, treat citizens as a resource that needs layout support.
+Until the current build makes every citizen rule clear, treat citizens as a town resource that needs layout support.
 Housing should not be stranded.
 Work buildings should not sit far from supply.
 Food should be reachable.
 Defense should protect the areas where citizens matter.

 The god system makes citizens even more important.
-Public material mentions offerings and sacrifice as part of worship.
-Do not treat those choices casually in a shared town.
+Do not treat offering or sacrifice choices casually in a shared town.
 If a decision spends citizens, rare goods, or a god currency, pause long enough to understand the result.

 Defense As Layout